Understanding Take-Home Pay After Taxes

 Federal income tax

-Your effective federal tax rate is approximately $8,114 / $75,000 = 10.8%.
-That is well below the 22% marginal bracket you fall into, because only a portion of your income is taxed at each rate.
+The estimated federal income tax is approximately $8,114, which works out to an effective rate of about 10.8%.
+That is well below the 22% marginal bracket because only a portion of your income is taxed at each rate.
+The income tax calculator can estimate this for your specific salary.

 Worked example: $75,000 salary